 Wasi Ahmed is an acclaimed Bangladeshi novelist and short story writer.
 He was born in 31st October, 1954, in Sylhet, Bangladesh.
-He studied English literature from University of Dhaka.
+He studied English literature at the University of Dhaka.

-His writing carrier started with poetry.
-His first collection of poems "Shobjatri shojon" was published in 1975, while he was a student of honor's.
-His first collection of short stories "Chayadondi o Onnanno", published in 1992.
-His first novel "Megh Pahar" was published in 2000.
+His writing career started with poetry.
+His first collection of poems ‘Shobjatri shojon’ was published in 1975 while he was an undergraduate student.
+His first collection of short stories ‘Chayadondi o Onnanno’ was published in 1992 and his first novel ‘Meghpahar’ in 2000.

 Some of the awards he received are

 By Aminah Sheikh